-(b) Shall require that crisis call centers enter into data-sharing agreements, when appropriate, with the department, the and authority, applicable regional behavioral health administrative services organizations to provide reports and client level data regarding 988 crisis hotline calls, as allowed by and in compliance with existing federal and state law governing the sharing and use of protected health information, including dispatch time, disposition arrival and outreach for each call referred for outreach each region.
-The department and the authority shall establish requirements that the crisis call centers report the data identified in this subsection (2) (b) regional behavioral health administrative services organizations for the purposes of medicaid reimbursement, maximizing appropriate, and implementing this chapter and chapters 71.05 and 71.34 RCW including, but not limited to, administering crisis services for the assigned regional service area, contracting with a sufficient number licensed or certified providers for establishing crisis services, processes, maintaining quality assurance maintaining patient tracking, and developing and implementing strategies to coordinate care for individuals with a history frequent crisis system utilization.
+Shall require that (b) crisis call centers enter into data-sharing agreements, when appropriate, with the department, the authority, and applicable regional behavioral health administrative services organizations to provide reports and client level data regarding 988 crisis hotline calls, as allowed by and in compliance with existing federal and state law governing the of sharing and use protected health including information, dispatch time, time, and disposition of arrival the outreach for each call referred for outreach by each region.
+The department and the authority shall establish requirements that the crisis call centers report the data identified in this subsection (2)(b) regional behavioral health administrat to health administrative services organizations for the purposes of maximizing medicaid reimbursement, as appropriate, and implementing this chapter and chapters 71.05 and 71.34 RCW including, but not limited to, administering crisis services for the assigned regional service area, contracting with a sufficient number licensed or certified providers of for rvices, establishing quality assurance pro crisis services, and maintaining processes, maintaining patient tracking, and developing and implementing strategies to coordinate care for individuals with a history of frequent crisis system utilization.

 (3) The department shall adopt rules by January 1, 2025, to establish standards for designation of crisis call centers as designated 988 contact hubs.
-The department shall collaborate with the authority and other agencies to assure coordination and availability of services, and shall consider national guidelines for behavioral health crisis care as determined by the federal substance abuse and mental health services administration, national behavioral health accrediting bodies, and national behavioral health provider associations to the extent they are appropriate, and recommendations from the crisis response improvement strategy committee created in RCW 71.24.892.
+The department shall collaborate with the authority other agencies to assure coordination and other agencies to assure coordination and availability of services, and shall consider national guidelines for behavioral health crisis care as determined by the federal substance abuse and mental health services national behavioral health administration, accrediting bodies, and national behavioral health provider associations to the extent they are appropriate, and recommendations from the crisis response improvement strategy committee created in RCW 71.24.892.

-The department shall designate designated 988 contact hubs by January 1, 2026.
-The designated 988 contact hubs shall intervention provide crisis services. care coordination, referrals, connections to individuals contacting crisis hotline from any jurisdiction within Washington 24 hours a day, seven days a week, using the system platform developed under subsection (5) of this section.
+shall (4) The department designate designated 988 contact hubs by January 1, 2026.
+The designated 988 contact hubs shall provide crisis intervention services, care coordination, referrals, and triage, connections to individuals contacting the 988 crisis hotline from any jurisdiction within Washington 24 hours a day, seven days a week, using the system platform developed under subsection (5) of this section.